dart-archive/www.dartlang.org/src/site/docs/tutorials/connect-dart-html/index.markdown

 ##Edit Dart source code {#dart-editor-happiness}

-Open `mini.dart` and modify the source code to look like this:
+Open `main.dart` and modify the source code to look like this:

 {% prettify dart %}